ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 data representation and its associated operations.
 Even an integer or floating point number stored on the computer can be viewed as a simple data structure.
-More commonly, people use the term "data structure" to mean an organization or structuring for a collection of data items.
+More commonly, people use the term "data structure" to mean an organisation or structuring for a collection of data items.
 A sorted list of integers stored in an array is an example of such a structuring.
 These ideas are explored further in
 @sec:abstract-data-types about [abstract data types]{.term}.